marioary/anbernic-h700-fw-comparing/README.md

 - Less frequent updates
 - Partial PortMaster support
 - No theming
-- No any connection & file sharing options (syncthing, ftp, ssh etc.)
+- No any connection & file sharing options out of box (syncthing, ftp, ssh etc.)
 - Only English and Chinese

 --------------------